someobserver/recurgence/math/09-recurgent-field-equations/03-attractors-and-transitions/index.md

 5. **Probabilistic Detection** — smooth thresholding, multi-scale integration, and statistical significance testing for robust transition identification.
 6. **Semantic Thermodynamics** — temperature, entropy, and heat flow as drivers and indicators of semantic phase transitions.

-This section weaves together dynamical, topological, and thermodynamic perspectives, offering a comprehensive account of how meaning structures evolve, bifurcate, and reorganize under recursive dynamics.
+This section weaves together dynamical, topological, and thermodynamic perspectives, describing how meaning structures evolve, bifurcate, and reorganize under recursive dynamics.

 ---